franzinc/aftpd/readme.txt

 /bin/bzip2
 /bin/gzip
 /bin/compress
-    If you want conversions, and don't forget their shared libraries.
+    If you want conversions.
+Don't forget their shared libraries.

 No files/directories should be writeable except for those directories in which you want to allow anonymous FTP uploads.